-To be specific, recent advances in time synchronization across networks promise networked platforms that share a common notion of time to a known precision [27].
+To be specific, recent advances in time synchronization across networks promise networked platforms that share a common notion of time to a known precision [16].
 How would that change how distributed cyber-physical applications are developed?
 What are the implications for security?
 Can we mitigate security risks created by the possibility of disrupting the shared notion of time?
-Can security techniques effectively exploit a shared notion cyber-physical system that depends on timeliness can be deployed without timing assurances.
-If Turing completeness interferes with this, then Turing completeness must be sacrificed.

-of time to improve robustness?
+Can security techniques effectively exploit a shared notion of time to improve robustness?
 In particular, although distributed denial of service attacks have proved surprisingly difficult to contend with in general purpose IT networks, could they be controlled in time synchronized networks?

 Operating systems technology is also groaning under the weight of the requirements of embedded systems.
 RTOS's are still essentially best-effort technologies.
-To specify real-time properties of a program, the designer has to step outside the programming abstractions, making operating system calls to set priorities or to set up timer interrupts.
+To specify realtime properties of a program, the designer has to step outside the programming abstractions, making operating system calls to set priorities or to set up timer interrupts.
 Are RTOS's merely a temporary patch for inadequate computing foundations?
 What would replace them?
 Is the conceptual boundary between the operating system and the programming language (a boundary established in the 1960's) still the right one?
 It would be truly amazing if it were.

 Cyber-physical systems by nature will be concurrent.
 Physical processes are intrinsically concurrent, and their coupling with computing requires, at a minimum, concurrent composition of the computing processes with the physical ones.
-Even today, embedded systems must react to multiple realtime streams of sensor stimuli and control multiple actuators concurrently.
+Even today, embedded systems must react to multiple real-time streams of sensor stimuli and control multiple actuators concurrently.
 Regrettably, the mechanisms of interaction with sensor and actuator hardware, built for example on the concept of interrupts, are not well represented in programming languages.
 They have been deemed to be the domain of operating systems, not of software design.
 Instead, the concurrent interactions with hardware are exposed to programmers through the abstraction of threads.

-Threads, however, are a notoriously problematic [31, 47].
+Threads, however, are a notoriously problematic [19, 32].
 This fact is often blamed on humans rather than on the abstraction.
-Sutter and Larus [42] observe that "humans are quickly overwhelmed by concurrency and find it much more difficult to reason about concurrent than sequential code.
+Sutter and Larus [27] observe that "humans are quickly overwhelmed by concurrency and find it much more difficult to reason about concurrent than sequential code.
 Even careful people miss possible interleavings among even simple collections of partially ordered operations."
 The problem will get far worse with extensively networked cyber-physical systems.